Reheight/BoomboxRust/README.md

 /station <number> - Will play a selected station from the stations list.

 /boombox <url> - Will play a custom audio source on the BoomBox.

+/addstation "name" "URL" - Adds stations to the preset stations.

+/removestation "name" "URL" - Removes stations from the preset stations.

 | :boom: DANGER                                                                                                                                                                  |
 |:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|